-A rotating spherical Earth with no oceans and with uniform temperature is one example of a zerothorder toy model.
+A rotating spherical "aqua planet" with no continents and with uniform temperature is one example of a zeroth-order toy model.
 A first-order toy model might add the north-south temperature variation, while neglecting east-west and continent-ocean variations.
 With even more sophistication, seasonal or monthly variations might be explained.
 We will take the approach in this chapter to start with zeroth-order models to focus on basic climate concepts, and then gradually add more realism.